mnr/writing-wip/kwak-anthology.md

 The more he found out about David Lopez, the more interesting he became.
 David was the author of "The road to food free from restrictions," written with guidance from the Free Software Foundation.
 The book outlined how industry could and should participate in keeping food a basic human right.
 This included the manufacturer of Dakota's hazardous oven, although they were adamant they needed profits for research and development of new life-saving products.

 David worked with Abundancy, the same non-profit Dakota listed as her current project.
-Love and philanthropy often travelled together.
+Love and philanthropy often traveled together.

 However, Abundancy had been accused of some violent activism.
 They hadn't gone as far as claiming responsibility for breaking windows at Hestia factories, slashing tires of delivery vehicles, or the small-time arson at showrooms.
 They had disrupted shareholder meetings and sent letters just shy of threatening bodily harm.
 There was a dark side to Abundancy, and it seemed possible David was not the intelligent pacifist Dakota had followed to Portland.